rsbondi/clightning-mobile/README.md

 # Clightning Mobile Client

 A mobile android app to control your clightning node.
-This is not a mobile wallet, it is a remote client, all wallet functionality is in you node.
+This is not a mobile wallet, it is a remote client, all wallet functionality is in your node.

 ## Warning: this is in alpha